rafalp/Misago/docs/settings/Database.md

 Default timezone used by guests and newly registered users that haven't changed their timezone prefferences.

-## forum_branding_display

-Controls branding's visibility in forum navbar.

 ## forum_branding_text

-Allows you to include text besides brand logo on your forum.
+Allows you to specify default text displayed besides brand logo on your forum.

 ## forum_name